 Although the NHS is expected to offer all services demanded, in practice there is very limited provision of certain services such as dental care for adults.
 Adults demanding dental care usually consult a private dentist.
-Bentes et al. (2004) refer that according to 1995/1996 Health Survey 92% of all dentist visits are private.
-For the ADSE beneficiaries, the coverage for private dentists with no ADSE agreement is 80% up to a limit amount and the copayment for dentists with ADSE agreements depends on the specific treatment but vary between 0.95 Euros to 9.18 Euros with no limit.
-Legally, NHS-only beneficiaries may get partial reimbursements for their dentist visits and treatments but these are so low that few people take the trouble of filling the paperwork.
+Bentes et al. (2004) report that, according to the 1995-1996 Health Survey, 92 percent of all dentist visits are private.
+For ADSE beneficiaries, the coverage for private dentists with no ADSE agreement is 80 percent up to a limit, and the copayment for dentists with ADSE agreements depends on the specific treatment but varies between 0.95 and 9.18 euros with no limit.
+Legally, NHS-only beneficiaries may get partial reimbursements for their dentist visits and treatments, but these are so low that few people take the trouble to fill out the paperwork.
 In short, for dental care ADSE beneficiaries face a much better coverage than their NHS-only counterparts who are, in practice, left without coverage.

-The private sector has been growing steadily and in 1998/99 accounted for about 32% of the specialists visits while the wide majority of the GP visits were carried out in the public sector (Bentes et al., 2004).
+The number of services provided through the private sector has been growing steadily and in 1998-99 accounted for about 32% of the specialist visits, while the public sector accounted for a wide majority of the GP visits (Bentes et al., 2004).
 While the percentage of private hospitals beds is only about 23% of total stock, the presence of the private sector in dental services, blood tests, X-rays, dialysis, and physiotherapy is considerably higher (Bentes et al., 2004).